rohitdavas/rohitdavas.github.io/index.md

 - ( May'20 - July'20 ) I am working as summer intern with Captury GmbH.
 I successfuly built the "End to End 3D face landmarks annotation".
 My work on "Facial expression transfer via morph-key prediction" led to another long term project in company.

 - ( September'19 - December'19 ) I am the Cultural Secretary of IIT Jammu.
-A major contribution from me was the start of Student Mentorship Program for the incoming batches.
+A major contribution from me was the start of Student Mentorship Program for the incoming batches and passing of significant budgets for cultural clubs and fest.

 - ( July 22 - July 31, 2019 ) : led a team of 30 members to organize a 10 day long foundation programme at IIT Jammu. [news and report](https://iitjammu.ac.in/post/foundation-program)